codex-router/codex.vscode/README.md

-# Codex Extension for VS Code
+# Codex Extension for VSCode